crhallberg/IMM120/03 Basic Drawing/README.md

 One way you can think of the Y-axis in programming is as a submarine depth.
 The larger the Y value of a coordinate, the farther from the top it is.
 This has to do with the way computers store information and will be clearer when we talk about arrays later this semester.

 For example, let's consider the coordinates (80, 150) and try to place this point on the grid.
 We would normally call 80 the **x-coordinate** since it specifies the horizontal position along the X-axis and 150 the **y-coordinate** since it specifies the same along the vertical Y-axis.
 The larger the x-coordinate, the farther left a point.
 The larger the y-coordinate, the farther down the canvas.
 In every coordinate pairing, **x is always first, followed by y**.
-This goes for all paired measurements in code (like width and height), they always go horizontal first, then vertical.
+This goes for all paired measurements in code (like width and height, they always go horizontal first, then vertical.

 [!Picture of points]()